Unveiling the Black Box of PLMs with Semantic Anchors: Towards Interpretable Neural Semantic Parsing: Experiments

 \subsection{Ablation Studies}

-For model ablation, we implement three different settings by removing the respective module: \begin{itemize} \item \textbf{Without Semantic Anchor Extraction} The proposed hierarchical decoder architecture with only the \textit{Semantic Anchor Alignment} task as the intermediate supervision. \item \textbf{Without Semantic Anchor Alignment} The proposed hierarchical decoder architecture with only the \textit{Semantic Anchor Extraction} task as the intermediate supervision. \item \textbf{Without Hierarchical Decoder} Both \textit{Semantic Anchor Extraction} and \textit{Semantic Anchor Alignment} tasks are performed at the final layer of the PLMs in a multi-task learning setting. \end{itemize}
+For model ablation, we implement three different settings by removing the respective module: \begin{itemize} \item \textbf{Without Semantic Anchor Extraction} The proposed hierarchical decoder architecture with only the \textit{Semantic Anchor Alignment} task as the intermediate supervision. \item \textbf{Without Semantic Anchor Alignment} The proposed hierarchical decoder architecture with only the \textit{Semantic Anchor Extraction} task as the intermediate supervision. \item \textbf{Without Hierarchical Decoder} Both \textit{Semantic Anchor Extraction} and \textit{Semantic Anchor Alignment} tasks are performed at the top layer of the PLMs in a multi-task learning setting. \end{itemize}

 The ablated experiments demonstrate consistent trends across all of the benchmarks.
 Models without \textit{Semantic Anchor Extraction} demonstrate a larger drop in performance compared to those without \textit{Semantic Anchor Alignment}.
-This can be naturally explained similarly to the human cognition process where the extraction of \textit{semantic anchors} is a more fundamental task as the premise of the latter constitution of a whole sequence.
-On the other hand, models without the hierarchical decoder also degrade significantly, which affirms our hypothesis that guiding the PLMs with supervision over the intermediate decoder layers can equip the models with improved robustness and intrinsic interpretability.
+This can be explained as similar to the human cognition process where the extraction of \textit{semantic anchors} is a more fundamental task as the premise of the latter constitution of a whole sequence.
+On the other hand, models without the hierarchical decoder also degrade significantly, which affirms our hypothesis that guiding the PLMs with supervision over the inner decoder layers can equip the models with improved robustness and intrinsic interpretability.

+We notice that the \textit{Alignment} task poses larger impacts on KQA Pro (-0.9\%) and Overnight (-0.6\%) than on WikiSQL (-0.1\%).
+This can be explained by the relatively shorter logical form length in WikiSQL, which significantly ease the model's learning of the tokens’ position alignment.